 The FPHL Traditional Area is is located just south of the Enwayaang building at Trent University's Peterborough Campus.
 Known as Mnidoowag A'Kiing (The Spirit Lands) in the Michi Saagiig dialect of Anishinaabemowin, it is comprised of a Tipi, Wigwam, Medicine Garden, and Sweat Lodge.

+FPHL hosts Social Fires each week for all students.
 For those who love the smell and sound of the crackling fire, this is a great opportunity to get acquainted with the space, or to visit a tipi for the first time.

-Ducks, Bunnies, and Puppies
+Ducks, Chicks, and Puppies

 All theses experiences are great stress relievers and help students make friends and engage with faculty and staff members.

-Students, Staff & Faculty Meetups
+Students, Staff & Faculty Meetups over Food

 Gzowski College hosts community lunches for students, staff and faculty.
 Our most popular lunch is the Three Sisters Community Lunch on September 30, on the National Day of Truth and Reconciliation.
+Our office is a welcoming spot to grab a snack, and the kitchen (ENW 345) is bookable if you want to do your own cooking or baking.

-Community lunches are free for students!
+Our food events are free for students!
 Dates and details will be posted on the Trent Calendar and through our social media.

 Start of the School Year Celebration